-How do banks and credit unions measure financial performance?
+How do you measure bank performance?
 There are hundreds, if not thousands, of metrics or key performance indicators (KPIs) that banks and credit unions can track.
 To accurately evaluate profit and operations and more effectively manage your business, consider monitoring the following key financial metrics and KPIs.

 1. Net Interest Margin